arfro/follower-maze/README.md

 - add logging instead of printing
 - perhaps use a third party tool for dependency injection as the self type technique can create quite an obfuscated code very quick
 - use a third party library to wrap up IO code and enhance error handling, especially in for comprehensions (e.g. Cats)

-### Difficulty
-The task was a lot of fun and I feel like I learnt a little bit too as I haven't worked very close and/or tested socket communications before.

 ______________________